perceptolab/devops-demo-app/README.md

 | `DB_USER` | PostgreSQL username      | String | `postgres`  | No       |
 | `DB_PASS` | PostgreSQL user password | String | N/A         | Yes      |

+## Using the APIs
+In order to simplify the manual testing of the APIs, a Postman collection has been created ready to be imported in the client.
+You can find the JSON file under [the docs folder](docs/postman_collection.json).

 ## API Reference
 All APIs accept `application/json` content type and return the same.